I got this book as a gift.

 Who knows, but isn’t that half the fun or reading history books, to make your own assumptions, theories and hypothesis and see if the author agrees with you.

-I felt that “His Excellency: George Washington” is a fair portrayal of Washington as a human and gives the reader a new insight into the person.
+I felt that “His Excellency: George Washington” is a fair portrayal of Washington as a human (much like the rest of America’s Founding Fathers) and gives the reader a new insight into the person.
 Joseph J. Ellis tries to take a man which has become a myth in his own time and deconstruct him to see what makes him tick.

 What did he find?